secretstartups/handbook/finance/procurement/professional-services/index.html.md

         - If this is an existing supplier, skip this step.
 1. If this is an existing supplier (or once your new supplier is in the system) select "Professional Services Request" Form
 1. Enter the required Fields and "Add to Cart"
-5. Click on your Cart in the upper right, complete remaining fields.
+1. Click on your Cart in the upper right, complete remaining fields.
 Be prepared to include the following:
     - Whether or not the vendor will have access to [red and/or orange data](https://about.gitlab.com/handbook/engineering/security/data-classification-standard.html#data-classification-levels)
     - All data and systems the vendor will have access to
         - Failure to complete this field will significantly delay the review and approval of your request.
     - Vendor’s Security Contact Email (oftentimes this is different from the main contact.
 Providing the head of security contact info from the vendor’s company will expedite the security review and avoid delays)
     - Upload any contracts you've received.
     - Click "Submit for Approval"
+1. If the answer to any of the questions requires additional review from the GitLab legal team, Procurement will add Labor Law Attorney to the approval flow.

 ## What Happens after I submit my Request?
 - The Coupa Req will appear as "Pending Buyer Action", this means it is under review from the procurement team.